Donders-Institute/bidscoin/docs/installation.rst

 Testing BIDScoin
 ^^^^^^^^^^^^^^^^

-You can run the ``bidscoin`` utility to test the installation of your BIDScoin tools and settings:
+You can run the 'bidscoin' utility to test the installation of your BIDScoin tools and settings:

 .. code-block:: console